ryzencool/test-reference/README.md

 * foundation of python3

-* how to complete API test and Perfomance test with python
+* how to complete API test and perfomance test with python